-If you were to close your eyes, try one of these chips and try to guess the flavor, you would be hard-pressed to know exactly what the flavor profile was supposed to be.
+If you were to close your eyes, try one of these protein chips, and try to guess the flavor; you would be hard-pressed to know exactly what the flavor profile was supposed to be.

-I’ve tried these chips many times, and I still can’t connect the flavor to a loaded taco or sweet potatoes.
+I’ve tried these tortilla chips many times and still can’t connect the flavor to a loaded taco or sweet potatoes.
 Honestly, the only reason they are on this Quest chips best flavor list is because they exist….that’s it.

 It does have flavor, but it is not a pleasurable one.
-Both my wife and I rank this as our least favorite ship of them all, and it’s not even close.
+My wife and I rank this as our least favorite ship, and it’s not even close.

-I will rather skip eating chips altogether if I have to eat one of these bags.
+I would rather skip eating potato chips altogether if I have to eat one of these bags.

-It does have the same great caloric and macro breakdowns as others on this list, again being a low-carb snack with low fat and 19 g of protein, but there’s just no saving this flavor.
+It has the same great caloric and macro breakdowns as others on this list, again being a low-carb snack with low fat and 19 g of protein, but there’s no saving this flavor.

 Are Quest Protein Chips Healthy?

-These are very low carb snacks, usually coming in somewhere around 5 total grams of carbs, with a few closer to 4g net carbs per serving size.
+These are gluten-free and very low-carb snacks, usually coming in somewhere around 5 total grams of carbs, with a few closer to 4g net carbs per serving size.

-If you compare that to a similar size bag of Doritos, for example, those will come in around 16 total grams of carbs, more than three times as many carbs.
+If you compare that to one bag of Doritos, for example, those will come in around 16 grams of carbs, more than three times as many.

 Here is an example of a Quest chips nutrition label:

-Quest Tortilla Style Protein Chips VS Original Style
+Quest Nutrition Tortilla Style Protein Chips VS Original Style

 First, the tortilla-style chip, similar to Doritos in shape, looks like a triangle.
-The other option is more of a traditional potato chip, similar to what you would expect from a Lays potato chip.
+The other option is more like regular potato chips, similar to what you would expect from a Lays potato chip.

 Our Final Thoughts On Quest Chips

-When it comes down to it, Quest chips, regardless of flavor, are still some of the best tasting healthy snacks on the market.
-Certainly, while some taste better than others, the higher protein and lower carbs in fat counts might make up for the lack of flavor on some of these for many.
+The high protein Quest chips, regardless of flavor, are still some of the best-tasting healthy snacks on the market.
+Certainly, while some chips taste better than other chips, the higher protein and lower net carbs and fat counts might make up for the lack of flavor on some of these for many.

-These are great options for snacking, especially for those who like something with a bitter taste.
+These are great protein chips for gluten-free snacking, especially for those who like something with a bitter taste.